 After enjoying getting lost on purpose, to find our way back we just …followed the crowd.
 People are like a river over-floating the only alleys not filled with water in Venice and you just have to go with the flow.
 They brought us successfully back on track and later all the way back to our car.
 So, if you get lost in Venice/can’t find your way back to your car/railway station/don’t get along well with Italian signs, remember tip number 3: Follow the human river.

 4. SLEEP BY A CANAL

 Personally, I think a visit to Venice pays more off if you stay at least 2-3 days.
-The first time I visited Venice and planned my stay for 3 days, I had only one precondition for booking the room: It had to be located right beside a canal with a balcony or a window facing to the canal.
+The first time I visited Venice and planned my stay for 3 days, I had only one precondition for booking the room: It had to be located right beside a canal with a balcony or a window facing the canal.
 No negotiations.
 And I actually made it and it was not at all expensive.
-I would say it was medium priced.
-Back then we had payed around 80 €.
-Nowadays with Airbnb available for bookings I think that should be totally achievable.
+I would say it was medium-priced.
+Back then we had paid around 80 €.
+Nowadays with Airbnb available for bookings, I think that should be totally achievable.
 It doesn’t have to be right on the Grand Canal, Venice is full of smaller canals.
-So many years later, I assure you, I can still remember all the sounds coming from the open window slowly waking me up at that first morning in Venice!!
+So many years later, I assure you, I can still remember all the sounds coming from the open window slowly waking me up on that first morning in Venice!!
 These sounds will escort my memory forever!
 So, tip number 4: It’s worth it to sleep by a canal.